How to Build an Email Service From Scratch

 QA specialists should conduct manual testing to make sure the product works smoothly and meets the initial requirements.
 A project manager can control the development process and keep you informed about the progress.

 The MVP for your custom email service like Mailchimp can be built by your in-house team, an outsourced team, or freelancers.
 If you’re starting from zero and lack the needed engineering and product management expertise, you can outsource your project to a software development company.
-Read our articles about IT staff augmentation and IT outsourcing to find out more about these options and choose the optimal one for you.
+Read our articles about Dedicated development team and IT outsourcing to find out more about these options and choose the optimal one for you.

 When your team finishes developing your MVP app, it should be delivered to end users either through app stores (Google Play, Apple App Store) or as a web application accessible from any browser.